abs-sayem/windows_utility/command_prompts/readme.md

 * `Standard`: It debloates most of the services we usually not required
 * `Minimal`: It is a minimal option of standard debloat
 * You can customize the setting os both 'standard' and 'minimal' options if you know.

+---

+## **PC Check Toolkit**
+These all are PowerShell commands.
+Always run **PowerShell as Admin**, helpful for `winsat` and `chkdsk`.

+#### ✅ Get CPU Info

+Get-CimInstance Win32_Processor | Select-Object Name, NumberOfCores, NumberOfLogicalProcessors, MaxClockSpeed

+#### ✅ Get RAM Info

+Get-CimInstance Win32_PhysicalMemory | Select-Object Capacity, Speed

+#### ✅ Get GPU Info

+Get-CimInstance Win32_VideoController | Select-Object Name, DriverVersion

+#### ✅ Run Disk Benchmark (Basic)

+winsat disk -drive c

+#### ✅ Run Overall WinSAT Score

+Get-CimInstance win32_winsat

+#### ✅ Run Disk Health Check

+chkdsk

+---

+Or, you can make a `.ps1` script with these and run all at once:

+#### Save as CheckSystem.ps1

+Get-CimInstance Win32_Processor | Select-Object Name, NumberOfCores, NumberOfLogicalProcessors, MaxClockSpeed Get-CimInstance Win32_PhysicalMemory | Select-Object Capacity, Speed Get-CimInstance Win32_VideoController | Select-Object Name, DriverVersion winsat disk -drive c
+Get-CimInstance win32_winsat
+chkdsk

+Then run the following command, this will let you run your own `.ps1` scripts.
+Because, by default, Windows blocks local scripts for security.

+Set-ExecutionPolicy RemoteSigned

+Then go to the folder the `.ps1` file is situated and run it. like -

+cd "C:\Users\Abs_Sayem\Documents"
+.\CheckSystem.ps1

+---